The Easy Guide to Maximizing Your Google Ads ROI

 The Measurability of PPC

-We’ve blogged about how to determine initial AdWords budgets in the past, but gauging account performance solely on spend isn’t efficient.
+We’ve blogged about how to determine initial ad budgets in the past, but gauging account performance solely on spend isn’t efficient.
 It can be a great strategy for less measurable channels, places where attribution is murky, like bench ads.
-Inevitably, though, if a budget cap was the sole metric by which you judged AdWords performance, you’d end up stunting growth based on an arbitrary ceiling.
+Inevitably, though, if a budget cap was the sole metric by which you judged your Google Ads performance, you’d end up stunting growth based on an arbitrary ceiling.

 Sure, budget and conversion goals can exist in the back of your mind.
 But day-to-day performance requires more precision.
 Here’s where ROI comes in.

 ROI can be determined using the following formula:

 (Revenue - Cost of goods sold) / Cost of goods sold = ROI

 **Note that “cost of goods sold” does not solely refer to the cost of a click.
 If you sell a physical product, don’t forget to factor in manufacturing and distribution costs; for lead generation, consider the cost of your nurturing campaigns.

 At the campaign level, ROI is a more malleable (and valuable) baseline for your optimization decisions than simply assigning a daily budget and waiting to see what happens: Budget should be informed by the return you see, not the other way around.